exercism/cpp/exercises/concept/troll-the-trolls/.docs/hints.md

 ## 3. Check permissions for different users.

-- If you solve the task with a switch statement, the [fallthrough][fallthrough] might be helpful.
+- If you solve the task with a switch statement, [fallthroughs][fallthrough] might be helpful.
 - You can use [sequential labels][fallthrough] and the [default][switch] label to group permissions.

 ## 4. Grant game access and pair players.